 22. Government Will Move to Remand Defendant Into Custody At The Plea.
-The defendant understands that the crime to which he is pleading, that is, conspiracy to distribute some amount of a mixture or substance containing cocaine and a mixture or substance containing cocaine base, is an offense for which a maximum term of imprisonment of ten years or more is prescribed in the Controlled Substances Act.
-Accordingly, the government believes that pursuant to 18 U.S.C. § 3143(a)(2), the Court must detain the defendant after he pleads guilty to the offense and will so move at the conclusion of the hearing
+The defendant understands that the crime to which he is pleading, that is, conspiracy to distribute 500 grams or more of a mixture or substance containing cocaine, and five (5) grams or more of a mixture or substance containing cocaine base, is an offense for which a maximum term of imprisonment of five years or more is prescribed in the Controlled Substances Act.
+Accordingly, the government believes that pursuant to 18 U.S.C. § 3143(a)(2), the Court must detain the defendant after he pleads guilty to the offense and will so move at the conclusion of the hearing.